C.J. Abrams Player Props: Nationals vs. Astros

 C.J.
 Abrams At The Plate

-- Abrams is hitting .224 with nine doubles, two triples, six home runs and eight walks.
+- Abrams has 10 doubles, two triples, six home runs and eight walks while hitting .225.

-- Abrams has reached base via a hit in 34 games this season (of 57 played), and had multiple hits in nine of those games.
+- Abrams has picked up a hit in 60.3% of his 58 games this year, with more than one hit in 15.5% of those games.

-- Abrams has had an RBI in 16 games this year (28.1%), including nine multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Abrams has picked up an RBI in 27.6% of his games this year, with more than one RBI in 15.5% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.